 Please complete this application form if you are interested in becoming a Therapeutic Riding of Tucson volunteer.
 Once you complete the form, click the Continue button at the bottom.
 You will receive a follow up email from our Volunteer Coordinator when your application has been processed.
+Please note that there is a $10 application fee due at the time of training.
 Please send any questions to firstname.lastname@example.org or call us in the office at 520-749-2360.

 Volunteers under the age of 18 will need to make an appointment to visit TROT with their legal guardian to sign documents in person.
 Please list the following information if you are under 18 years of age.

 Please check areas in which you are interested in volunteering.

 Please check the days and time of week that work best with your schedule.
 These times will not limit your participation but give us a good idea of what classes and tasks to match you with.

 I hereby grant Therapeutic Riding of Tucson (TROT) permission to use any and all photographs, slides and any other audiovisual materials in which I may appear for the express purpose of promoting the TROT program and do not expect, nor shall receive any monetary reimbursement for this authorization.